bootdotdev/blog/content/open-source/how-to-restart-all-pods-in-a-kubernetes-namespace.md

 ## The best way to bounce (kubectl >= 1.15)

-I recently found out from a friend there is an easier way as of `kubectl` 1.15+.
+I recently found out from a friend that there is an easier way as of `kubectl` 1.15+.
 Restarting all the pods in a namespace is as easy as running the following `kubectl` command.

 ```bash
 kubectl -n {NAMESPACE} rollout restart deploy